Bedford Training and Assessment Centre (BTAC)

 knowledge and skills needed when working with children and young

 people from birth to 19 years of age.
 They cover a diverse

 range of job roles and occupational areas working in children’s

 teaching in schools and social care.

-Course details: The majority of these
+Course details: Delivery of our

-assignments, independent research and assessor observations in your
+and assessor observations in your workplace.

 Duration 9 – 12 months at Level 2, 15 - 18 months at Level 3 and

 Please refer to your preferred choice of qualification listed